yikaiyang/SS22-Knowledge-Graph/Report.md

 3. Weather data
 4. Points of interests

-were acquired, processed and then integrated into a single ontology:
+was acquired, processed and then integrated into a single ontology:

 ### 1.1 Road traffic data
 Road traffic data was acquired from the online mapping application HERE MAPS, which provides a publicly available REST-API to query realtime traffic data.
 [Here Maps - Road Traffic](https://developer.here.com/documentation/traffic-api/dev_guide/topics/getting-started/send-request.html)